bt3gl/building_blog/content/ctf-csaw-reverse-eng-100.md

 $ sudo pip install uncompyle2
 ```

 Let's learn a bit more about this tool with ```uncompyle2 --help```.
-The usage is straightfoward, but it's a good knowledge to learn about the *-o* flag, which will decompile to a *.dis* file instead of *stdout*:
+The usage is straightforward, but it's a good knowledge to learn about the *-o* flag, which will decompile to a *.dis* file instead of *stdout*:

 ```sh
 Usage: uncompyle2 [OPTIONS]... [ FILE | DIR]...